DJBarnes/django-dump-die/docs/source/configuration.rst

 DJANGO_DD_ATTRIBUTE_TYPES_START_EXPANDED
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, everything is collapsed when dumped to the screen.
-If you would like the first level of expansion that shows the attribute types (Attributes and Functions heading) already expanded, set this setting to ``True``.
-This will not show you the attributes or functions for a method, but rather the headings for those sections.
+Optionally, the each content item can be expanded to show the Attribute and Function sections.

+See below related ``DJANGO_DD_ATTRIBUTES_START_EXPANDED`` and ``DJANGO_DD_FUNCTIONS_START_EXPANDED`` settings for details of how those sections are handled.

 :Type: ``bool``
 :Default: ``False``